randyp/jdbj/README.md

 ```

 #### Versioning
 jdbj is not following any semantic versioning scheme yet, and will not until version 1, which we'll release once we have a user base.
+Expect us to break interfaces.

 #### Why?
 Other jdbc convenience libraries follow the "create statement, bind parameters, execute query, map results" pattern that we inherited from older procedural code.
 For many web applications we've found a better pattern: "specify query, specify results mapper, bind parameters, execute query".
 We get to reuse steps 1-2 across most requests and only do the minimum amount of query building for each request.

 In addition, many other convenience libraries try to hide the binding code behind annotations and reflection.
-A different pattern (not necessarily better) is to expose bindings against a class called PreparedColumn.
-PreparedColumn which has all the binding methods that PreparedStatement has, only without the parameter index.
-In this way we can hide the PreparedStatement without hiding the bindings and take full advantage of a strongly typed language.
+JDBJ takes a different approach, and exposes jdbc-similar bindings without giving you direct access to PreparedStatement.

 #### Guiding Principles
 * No *connection handles* - just use the Connection as an argument